ElisStaaf/qv/README.md

 ```
 You can grab yourself a copy of gcc [*here*](https://sourceforge.net/projects/mingw-w64/),
 and a copy of make [*here*](https://www.gnu.org/software/make/).
-Then you want to initialize the editor via your shell, with install.sh.
-OR you can
+Then you want to initialize the editor via your shell, with the `install.sh` script, OR you can
 just build via $(CC), it's fine either way.

 Project layout